 Our patient-centered technology, Mobile WACh, is a recognized digital health global good supporting patient centered care through bidirectional mobile messaging between clinic health care workers (HCW) and patient consumers.
-It is used for managing both urgent, episodic, and chronic health conditions (e.g. MCH, mental health, HIV).
-Mobile WACh provides patients real time personalized education, support, advice and referrals.
-To be effective for care and treatment, and to provide support and guidance for patient decision-making about their health, users require longitudinal data for a patient.
-In return, Mobile WACh collects critical patient reported data, such as significant events, symptoms and concerns, that should be shared back to other care providers and the health record.
+It is used for managing urgent, episodic, and chronic health conditions (e.g. MCH, mental health, HIV).
+Mobile WACh provides patients real-time personalized education, support, advice and referrals.
+Although Mobile WACh has successfully supported care within a siloed program, in order to be shelf-ready for maximally effective care and treatment in broader implementations, and to provide tailored support and guidance for patient decision-making about their health, Mobile WACh will need longitudinal data for a patient.
+In return, Mobile WACh collects critical patient-reported data, such as significant events, symptoms and concerns, that should be shared back to other care providers and the health record.
 We will improve the shelf-readiness of Mobile WACh by adding FHIR-support for interoperability with a Shared Health Record using the OpenHIE architecture.

-The results contribute to a more complete longitudinal patient record that can be utilized nationally for improved continuity of care, and supports the shift towards PCC.
+The results contribute to a more complete longitudinal patient record that can be utilized within national implementations for improved continuity of care, and supports the shift towards PCC.
 Both products will also be able to be used by Instant OpenHIE for rapid deployment.
-The project includes leadership from University of Washington collaborating with OpenMRS, Mobile WACh, and OpenHIE communities; and leverage existing country-level projects in Haiti and Kenya to contribute to the requirements and ensure real-world applicability and implementability.
+The project includes leadership from University of Washington and Kenyatta National Hospital collaborating with OpenMRS, Mobile WACh, and OpenHIE communities; and leverages existing country-level projects in Haiti and Kenya to contribute to the requirements and ensure real-world applicability and implementability.